Washington Alternative Teacher Certification

 Requirements for Alternative Certification

-The minimum requirement to pursue alternative certification for teachers in Washington is a bachelor’s degree.
+The minimum requirement to pursue alternative certification for teachers in Washington is an associate’s degree, although most routes require at least a bachelor’s.
 Candidates may then follow one of several paths, which typically require candidates to complete a post-graduate teacher preparation program.
 These programs can usually be completed in one to two years and lead to a certificate.
 Candidates may also earn a master’s degree in education, or in a core subject that includes an approved teacher preparation program.

 Types of Alternative Teaching Licenses in Washington

 Route 1 is a pathway to teacher certification for those who are currently licensed as paraeducators in Washington state who have a transferable associate’s degree.
-This pathway is open to candidates who wish to become endorsed in bilingual education, early childhood education, English language learners, special education, mathematics, or elementary education.
-In addition to holding an associate’s degree, candidates for certification through this route must have at least one year of experience as an instructional employee, pass the state’s basic skills exam, and have validation of their paraeducator credentials and experience from a Washington school district.
+This pathway is open to candidates who wish to become endorsed in a teacher shortage area such as bilingual education, early childhood education, English language learners, special education, mathematics, or elementary education.
+In addition to holding an associate’s degree, candidates for certification through this route must have at least one year of experience as an instructional employee, attempt the state’s basic skills exam, and have validation of their paraeducator credentials and experience from a Washington school district.
 Qualified candidates must complete an approved teacher preparation program to earn their bachelor’s degree; those following this route typically meet the requirements for certification in two years or less.

 Similar to the Limited Teaching Certificate, the Route 2 pathway is used primarily when schools have difficulty finding licensed teachers in subject shortage areas.
-Route 2 alternative teacher certification requires candidates to have a bachelor’s degree from a regionally accredited school and a passing score on the state basic skills exam as well as a passing score on the subject matter assessment for the endorsement sought.
-Candidates must also have at least one year of teaching experience.
+Route 2 alternative teacher certification requires candidates to have a bachelor’s degree from a regionally accredited school and take the state basic skills exam as well as the subject matter assessment for the endorsement sought.
+Candidates must also have at least one year of teaching (or student interaction) experience.
 You can find out more about this type of certificate through the Washington Professional Educator Standards Board.

 Route 3 typically involves partnerships between local school districts and institutions of higher education designed to attract experienced career professionals to the classroom in high-need areas such as chemistry, mathematics, and bilingual education.
 Candidates must have a bachelor’s degree from a regionally accredited school.
 Candidates must also pass the Washington Educator Skills Test – Basic (WEST-B) and Deep Content Expertise (WEST-E) exams.
 Next, candidates must apply to an approved alternate route program to complete a summer teaching academy, which is followed by a year-long mentored teaching internship.
 You can see a list of programs and specialties offered through the Professional Educator Standards Board.
 After completing the entire preparation program, the candidate will be eligible for a standard teaching license.